matt-dray/beginner-r-feat-pkmn/README.md

 ## The document

-The document is available at https://rpubs.com/mattdray/beginner-r-feat-pokemon
+Available at https://github.com/matt-dray/beginner-r-feat-pkmn (work in progress).

 ## Background